DPhil Student: Merton College

 2010 – 2012: Scientific Technician

 As a field technician, I was involved heavily in practical work on commercially managed field trials for HGCA and other clients.
 I collected data related to trials on wheat, barley and oil seed rape.
 Assessments included disease scoring, yields and soil analysis.
-My work followed the whole pipeline, setting up plots treated with varying application of fertilisers and insecticides.
-Samples were later collected by hand and combine harvester before analysis at the main site.
-IT skills were employed to maintain trial specific company datasheets.
+My work followed the whole pipeline; setting up plots treated with varying application of fertilisers and insecticides through sample collection and analysis at the main site.

 Oct 2014 – Present: DPhil in environmental research (NERC Doctoral Training Programme)